blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 - Scroll disintigrates after one use

 ## Divine Magic(50XP): Requires positive WIS mod
-- During a rest, you may pray to deity for a particular kind of spell
+- During a rest, you may pray to deity for a particular kind of spell using two words, which becomes the name of the spell
 - You roll 2d6 for power level, keeper creates spell to fit
 - When casting spell, you must make a WIS check against the spell's DC
 - If you fail the check, the spell becomes disabled